CodingCellist/idris2-dsa-gen/README.md

       implicit arguments would then either be in scope elsewhere in the constructor, or Idris would automatically generalise them.
 However, that is not the case for top-level functions; an unknown argument is an error, not a compiler-inserted implicit argument (which is fair enough).
-Doing this properly -- detecting the necessary arguments etc. -- would probably be quite annoying/difficult, so it has not been implemented.
+      However, storing the necessary information in the state and/or results *will* result in the function being generated correctly.
+Doing proper top-level function generation -- detecting the necessary arguments etc. -- would probably be quite annoying/difficult, and so this has not been implemented.
   - Edge names are assumed to be correct and unique (except for dependent edges, where they are expected to match).
 It is the programmer's/diagram-drawer's responsibility to make sure this is true.